SXU's Catholic and Mercy Identity

 The Sisters of Mercy Thrive in Chicago

-Within three weeks of their arrival, the first five Sisters of Mercy in Chicago had opened Saint Francis Xavier Academy for Females, named to honor Mother Frances Xavier Warde and her patron, Saint Francis Xavier.
+Within three weeks of their arrival, the first five Sisters of Mercy in Chicago had opened Saint Francis Xavier Female Academy of Chicago, Illinois, named to honor Mother Frances Xavier Warde and her patron, Saint Francis Xavier.
 Chartered by the state of Illinois on February 27, 1847, the fledgling Academy was granted the power, among other rights, to "confer on such persons as may be considered worthy, such academical or honorary degrees as are usually conferred by similar institutions."
 It was a charter that would see the institution into an unimagined future.

 Though education, including establishment of the first parochial schools, was their first service to Chicago, the Sisters of Mercy were soon engaged in other works of mercy.
 They visited the sick in their homes and the inmates in the city jail.
 They nursed in temporary epidemic hospitals and cared for the children orphaned by the waves of cholera and typhoid that swept the city.
 By 1852, the sisters had built Mercy Hospital and Orphan Asylum, the city's first permanent general hospital.
 As in Dublin, the Sisters of Mercy in Chicago provided safe shelter for working women or those seeking employment and held night school classes to help laborers become literate and grow in understanding their Catholic faith.
 From Chicago, Mother Agatha O'Brien and those who succeeded her responded to requests from other dioceses and parishes, sending sisters to other locations in Illinois, Iowa and Wisconsin.